Deerfoot-Ai/.github/profile/README.md

 **I Want:**
 - Investors who understand health tech
 - Partners who can open enterprise doors
-- People who get that emergency detection changes everything
+- People who get that emergency detection know that it changes everything
 - $500K minimum checks (serious players only)

 **Who Will Want In:**